Submitted by on

 Access Control

-Create an access control policy for all cloud accounts that define processes and procedures for creation, deployment, modification, and decommissioning.
+Create an access control policy for all cloud accounts that defines processes and procedures for creation, deployment, modification, and decommissioning.
 All cloud account access should be managed and administered using an identity management tool to assign permissions with zero trust policy to enforce least privilege-access protocols.

 Audits and Assessments